Saliva ban can enhance skills of bowlers: Root

-England captain Joe Root feels the likely ban on using saliva to shine the ball in the post-COVID-19 pandemic world can actually improve the skills of the bowlers, who will have to put more effort to get something out of the pitch.
-The Anil Kumble-led ICC committee has recommended banning the use of saliva to shine the ball when play resumes due to the risk of COVID-19 spread.
+England captain Joe Root feels the ban on using saliva to shine the ball to combat the COVID-19 threat might improve the skills of the bowlers, who will have to work harder to get something out of the pitch.
+The Anil Kumble-led ICC cricket committee has recommended banning the use of saliva to shine the ball when play resumes.
+The ICC has also barred the practice in its guidelines for resumption of cricket.

 - READ MORE ON: